FENECON Commercial 92 — Assembly and Operating Instructions

 Warning of electrical voltage Work on electrical equipment may only be carried out by qualified electricians from the manufacturer or by specially authorized, trained electricians and in compliance with the safety regulations. |

-Unknown error messages Unknown errors and attempts to rectify them can damage the product. |
+Unknown fault messages Unknown faults and attempts to rectify them can lead to damage to the product. |

 All doors, emergency exits and areas around the electrical energy storage system must remain clear; do not obstruct escape routes! |

-The user is responsible for the floor conditions on which the electrical energy storage system is installed.
-However, the housing is sealed so that no electrolyte can leak. |
+The condition of the floor outside the storage system is the responsibility of the user.
+However, the housing is sealed so that no electrolyte can escape. |

 2.8.
 Behavior in emergency situations